 2. Lock down apps that always know where you are

 Why would an app need to know where you are?
 Perhaps you want your navigation app to know this to guide you to your destination.
 You may want your weather app to give you accurate local results.

 But what about others?
 Does a game or music app need to know where you are?
 What about social media?
-You can quickly check which apps have access to your location and restrict them as needed.
+You can quickly check which apps can access your location and restrict them as needed.

-- Go to Settings > Privacy > Location Services.
+- Go to Settings > Privacy & Security > Location Services.

 - To review or change access settings for an app or to see its explanation for requesting Location Services, tap the app.
 You can set when an app can track your location or turn it off completely.